paulshorey/node-slate/source/includes/about/README.md

-# About us
+# About

+## Our infrastructure

+Building websites for 12 years now, we've developed a state-of-the-art infrastructure and codebase.
+Our APIs are currently hosted in the USA East region, near NYC, for fast access to North America and Europe.
+We manage a cloud of load-balanced servers, ready to scale at any time.
+In the future, by client request, we will upgrade to a world-wide geo-distributed network - to be as close as possible to your servers and users - to provide the fastest and most reliable service!

+## Who we are

 A husband and wife team, based in Kansas City, MO \(USA\). 👨🏼‍💻👩🏽‍💼 Combining our talents, we were able to make the world's best English language thesaurus.
 Paul built some advanced custom admin tools.
 Samira used them to comb through and edit thousands of words.

 ![We met in Utah.
 Love those mountains and sunsets!](/images/aboutus.jpg) ⬆ We met in Utah.
 Love those mountains and sunsets!

 **Paul Shorey** \([paulshorey.com](https://paulshorey.com)\) has been making websites and apps for 12 years.
 JavaScript, UI design, front-end, back-end, systems and databases.
-Paul has a BFA in fine art, but has embraced software development as his art medium of choice.
+Paul has a BFA in fine art, but has embraced software development as his medium of choice.
 Programming is creative, and very powerful.
+You can create something from nothing!
 When not coding, he enjoys building light fixtures, growing microgreens, and doing adventure sports.

 **Samira Ali** has a Bachelors in Sociology.
 She has worked at several non-profits, and has started many of her own initiatives.
 She has worked in tech and medicine as well.
 She speaks several languages, and has been a part of a very diverse range of cultures.
 Samira has been instrumental in editing the thesaurus, including adding positive synonyms for traditionally negative words like "black".
 She also flagged many of the culturally "negative" words which IBM's and our own AI algorithms have missed.